na-na-hi/renget/archive/ChrPrompt.md

 Did you ever tell Wooper or any other native that this universe was a game in the human world?
 >I nearly slipped and told Wooper the truth, but I opted to tell him that Pokemon only existed in fables.
 A little lie like that won't hurt him.
 What other ideas do you have for new combined attacks with Wooper?
 Would you consider throwing your partner at the enemies a combined attack?
+>You mean other than "hold Wooper in my vines and have him shoot different things?"
+Outside of that and holding enemies still with my vines, I got no ideas.
+Throwing Wooper is something I'd never even consider doing, what if he got hurt?!

 **Wooper**
 I know you hold humans in high esteem, but has there been a time where you've felt let down by a human or a time where a human hasn't lived to your expectations?
 >It might sound unthinkable, but Chespin himself let me down once.
 He forced us to flee from a Beedrill when we were trying to get pillows and blankets for the guild!
 He eventually worked up the courage to fight it, but that was the only time I've ever been disappointed in him.
 >Other than that, I thought all humans were brave and smart, but then I met Cyndaquil.
 Are there really a lot of humans like him?
 What ideas do you have for new combined attacks with Chespin?
 What would you think if your partner threw you at the enemies & called it a "new technique"?
+>I could freeze the ground with my Ice Beam, and then Chespin could slingshot himself onto it and do a sliding Headbutt on a far away bad guy!
+But Chespin's still too afraid of ice...
+>I wouldn't really like it if Chespin threw me without talking about the technique ahead of time, but he'd never do that!
+Besides, what would throwing me accomplish?

 **Togetic**
 You look like you could use a hug.
 Do you like hugs?